-Problems like outdated information, poor look-and-feel, and an inability to properly handle online sales and queries are among the many reasons potential customers might choose to click-away from your website and seek a competitor’s offer.
+Problems like outdated information, poor look-and-feel, and an inability to properly handle online sales and queries are among the many reasons potential customers might choose to click away from your website and seek out your competition instead.

-And with so much innovation in the e-commerce space – particularly from mobile connectivity and social media engagement – there’s every chance it won’t be long before they find one.
+And with so much innovation in e-commerce - particularly with mobile connectivity and social media engagement – there’s every chance it won’t be long before consumers are forever finding better alternatives.
 Indeed, recent research reveals that online consumers are more fickle than ever when it comes to engaging with online merchants.

-According to e-commerce specialists Web Marketing Pros, 60 per cent of consumers won’t buy from SMB websites that appear outdated or neglected, with a quarter making this criticism of sites not updated in the past month.
+According to e-commerce specialists Web Marketing Pros, 60 per cent of consumers won’t buy from SMB websites that appear outdated or neglected, with a quarter attributing their criticism to sites not updated in the past month.
 Almost 30 per cent of consumers said they would click away immediately if it seemed six months had passed since anything had been updated or changed.

-But it’s not just the customer-facing front-end of websites companies need to pay more attention to.
-In fact, it’s poor work at the back-end that can do the most serious damage to a company’s digital fortunes.
+But it’s not just the customer-facing front-end of websites that companies need to pay more attention to.
+In fact, it’s poor work on the back-end that can do the most harm to a company’s digital fortunes.

 The term ‘future-proofing’ may be overused, but it’s important that your online presence is aligned with your plans for growth.
 Otherwise you run the risk of forfeiting future opportunities that may not yet be apparent to you.

-You’ll also be limited in your ability to quickly adapt to new market and/or technology trends, as your more-agile competitors continually improve their website and e-commerce experience, ultimately achieving better sales.
+You’ll also be limited in your ability to quickly adapt to new market and/or technology trends as your more agile competitors continually outpace you with their websites and e-commerce offerings.

 Businesses running their websites with outdated software are also at far greater risk of security breaches.
 A common reason for this is that older software programs tend to no longer be supported by the vendors that developed them, which means worrying vulnerabilities can go unchecked and therefore unpatched.

-It’s critically important then that small businesses commit to regular reviews of their websites and online strategy, including conducting frank assessments of the technologies they’re currently reliant on, and exploring what other options might be appropriate and available.
+It’s critically important that small businesses commit to regular reviews of their websites and online strategy – including conducting frank assessments of the technologies they’re currently reliant on – and explore what other options might be appropriate and available.

-In most cases it should be clear that the benefits of switching to a newer, more feature rich CMS far outweigh the effort – and fear – associated with doing so.
+In most cases it should be clear that the benefits of switching to a newer, more feature-rich CMS far outweigh the effort – and fear – associated with not doing so.